Automating workflows with data science pipelines

 Run the Pipeline

 Upload the pipeline on your cluster and run it.
 You can do so directly from the pipeline editor.
-You can use your own newly created pipeline for this or 6 Train Save.pipeline.
+You can use your own newly created pipeline or the pipeline in the provided 6 Train Save.pipeline file.

 Procedure